Sustainable Outdoor Lighting

 3000K or warmer 4000K to 5000K cool white Warmer light is usually more comfortable and aligns better with dark sky focused standards

-Curfew, dimming, or motion-based scheduling Dusk-to-dawn at full brightness everywhere Controls cut waste and nighttime spill while always-on lighting increases complaints and energy use
+Curfew, dimming, or control scheduling Dusk-to-dawn at full brightness Controls cut waste and nighttime spill while always-on lighting increases complaints and energy use

-Low mounting height with careful beam control Tall bright fixture for a simple path task Lower installations are easier to aim and less likely to throw light into windows or the sky
+Low mounting with beam control Tall bright path fixture Lower installations are easier to aim and less likely to throw light into windows or the sky

-Focused accenting on one feature Wide flood coverage across the whole yard Targeted lighting improves contrast while broad coverage washes out the property and removes visual hierarchy
+Focused accenting on one feature Wide flood coverage across yard Targeted lighting improves contrast while broad coverage washes out the property and removes visual hierarchy

 Good vs Bad Fixture Cut-Off Levels